 - Prepare your home in advance for a safe and comfortable recovery.

 If you live in Detroit or Dundee and are wondering if a tummy tuck is right for you, call 248-723-9370 today for a consultation with board-certified cosmetic surgeon Dr. Rifai.
-Birmingham Cosmetic Surgery & proudly welcomes patients from Southfield, Port Huron, Jackson and Ann Arbor, Michigan.
+Birmingham Cosmetic Surgery & proudly welcomes patients from Southfield, Port Huron, Jackson and Birmingham, Michigan.